sarthakitaliya/Savvio/README.md

 # Savvio

-**⚠️ Note:** This project is actively being developed.
-Features and UI may change frequently.

 **Savvio** is a minimal, fast bookmarking platform focused on making saving and organizing content effortless.

 - Chrome Extension (Vite + React)